 Atlas Struck Out

 Fortunately for people who don’t like to read, the three part novel was turned into three movies by a Randian producer.
-(Part I was released in 2011, Part II in 2012, and Part III just recently on September 12, 2014.)
+(Part I was released in 2011, Part II in 2012, and Part III in 2014.)
 Strangely, considering Randians espouse excellent achievement, the productions resemble a made-for-tv movie series for a second rate cable channel.
 If you don’t believe me, try to watch them.
 (Note: none of the principal actors in Parts I, II, and III remain the same which might confuse you.)
 The movies were a flop with critics and most audiences, but the hype and controversy surrounding their releases has helped fuel more sales of the novel, which has been selling well since its publication in 1957 and was voted the second most influential book in America after the Bible in 1991.

 This disturbing fact begs the question—why is Rand regarded as an authority on business and capitalism?
 Apart from one unfortunate incident in her childhood of the Bolsheviks appropriating her father’s business, she has little to no practical experience in the area of business.
 I was blessed to be friends with Julian Moody, a veteran who fought and risked his life in World War II to defeat just the sort of tyranny that Rand, from a safe distance, pompously railed against.
 This kind, humble, selfless man was also an executive coach and management consultant for over fifty years and worked with many companies both large and small throughout the United States.
 He also volunteered countless hours as a mentor and coach for individuals, nonprofits, and businesses in Santa Barbara where he lived since 1965.
 I was fortunate to spend many hours talking with Julian who patiently answered my many questions about his work.
 His experience in business was completely contrary to what Rand professes in her work and philosophy.
 Central to business and trade are relationships and the quality of those relationships, and the things Rand glorified, like ego and selfishness, are extremely toxic and destructive to those relationships, often undermining the enterprises and endeavors in the long run.
 Most people with real experience in business have learned this truth the hard way.
 Great minds with great ideas without a team and network of supportive people to help make those ideas a reality are dead in the water.
 And selfish people with big egos, even when surrounded by yes-men, tend to create unnecessary conflict and draining drama more often than anything useful.